-Marjorie Kaye, Jr. is a Partner in the Philadelphia, Pennsylvania office of Jackson Lewis LLP.
+Marjorie Kaye, Jr. is a Shareholder in the Philadelphia, Pennsylvania office of Jackson Lewis P.C.

 Ms. Kaye began her legal career as a criminal defense trial attorney and has continued as a trial attorney, specializing in the area of employment law since 1995.
 She has extensive federal and state court litigation experience in the area of employment law and practices, and she practices as well before administrative agencies and arbitration forums.
 Ms. Kaye represents clients on a local and national basis in matters involving sexual harassment, age, race and national origin discrimination, non-compete covenants, breach of employment contracts, and wrongful discharge.